taz1003/PP3-Space-Racer/README.md

 Introduce new hazards like "Wormhole Teleportation" that randomly relocate players.

 - __Multiplayer Mode :__
-Allow two human players to compete against each other, inserting their own names instead of the fixed names by me.
+Allow two human players to compete against each other, inserting their own names instead of the fixed names given by me.

 - __Power-Ups :__
 Add special spaces where the player can gain advantages, like immunity to hazards for a few turns.